 Seattle Genetics is a biotechnology company, that was started in 1998.
 This company is headquartered in Bothell, a suburb of Seattle, in Washington state.
-They are focused on developing antibody-based therapies that can be used to treat cancer.
 It is currently the industry leader in antibody-drug conjugates, also known as ADCs.

 The ADCs is a technology that has been designed to target the ability of the antibodies to help deliver cell-killing agents directly into the cancer cells.
 It is also able to save all the non-targeted cells which can help reduce the toxic effects that traditional chemotherapy usually causes.